-In addition to the types of programs listed above, WCTV offers you telecasts of City Council meetings, and Planning Commission meetings.
+In addition to the types of programs listed above, WCTV offers you telecasts of City Council meetings, School Board meetings and Planning Commission meetings.
 Such telecasts are intended to help you learn more about the leadership and services of your municipal government.

 As time passed, it became clear that most people in Chesapeake were more interested in watching their elected officials conduct business.
 Most citizens agreed that bringing the government to the people was a good idea, so the municipal government began to use WCTV.
 While the programming line-up has changed some over the years, WCTV programs always have been and continues to be all about your city.